 The Watchman Trail is a relatively easy hike that offers nice views over Springdale and the southern end of Zion National Park.
-Since this trail starts at the visitor center, no shuttle is necessary, making this a convenient trail to hike if you are struggling to get shuttle reservations.
+Since this trail starts at the visitor center, no shuttle is necessary, making this a great option if you want to go hiking in Zion without waiting in line for the shuttle.
 Here’s how to do it.

 Distance: 3.3 miles round-trip